tonytvo/blog-generator/content/blog/becoming-your-own-bank-summary/index.md

   - Having a guaranteed tax-free death benefit
   - Having access to tax-free withdrawals, loans and growth
   - money growth
-    - it's important to remember that infinite banking concept is a capital accumulation strategy, which means that through your entire life - even when you're taking the loans, your cash value will be increasing.
+    - it's important to remember that the infinite banking concept is a capital accumulation strategy, which means that your cash value will be increasing throughout your life - even when you're taking loans.
   - savings
-    - We know that we all need a place for our savings – in this case, there is no better safety net than a whole life insurance policy.
-You know you are guaranteed for your life, you know that your beneficiaries will get the death benefit, and additionally, you know that while you are still alive, you can access your savings any time and manage them in the way you need.
+    - We all need a place for our savings – in this case, there is no better safety net than a whole life insurance policy.
+You know you are guaranteed your life, and your beneficiaries will get the death benefit.
+Additionally, you know that while you are still alive, you can access your savings anytime and manage them in the way you need.

 # becoming your own banker